RobWar-code/AICode/README.md

     initial_params_2 VARCHAR(256)
     initial_mem_space VARCHAR(256)

+TABLE seed_rule
+    id INT UNIQUE PRIMARY KEY
+    rule_sequence_num INT
+    seed_rule_mem_space VARCHAR(256)

 The load operation halts processing, loads the most recent (highest save_time) session into memory, clears down the best sets, creates an entity for each database entity loaded and includes the initial params and initial_mem_space for that entity.
 Inserting each of these entities into their own best set.

+The seed rule memory spaces are also loaded and these are inserted into empty slots in the best sets as the program runs

 ## Installation Notes
 On Windows, the mysql server program file is found at